 Interlocking Horns by Jacob Rheams

 Jacob Rheams’ photograph of two rhinos interlocking horns in South Africa came fifth place in our Natural World round of Young APOY 2021.
-There are multiple narratives that can be interpreted within this photograph which are emphasised further by the black and white conversion, lending to its success.
-The first being a sense of intimacy as the rhinos seemingly embrace.
-Another being of power and intimidation as the two size up.
+There are multiple narratives that can be interpreted within this photograph which are emphasised further by the black-and-white conversion, lending to its success.
+The first is a sense of intimacy as the rhinos seemingly embrace, and another is of power and intimidation as the two size up.

 Anger Management by Scott Wilson

-Scott Wilson’s Anger Management is a dramatic black and white photograph of a wild mustang stallion.
+Scott Wilson’s Anger Management is a dramatic black-and-white photograph of a wild Mustang stallion.
 Bowing its head as it kicks up a dust storm in northwest Colorado, USA.
-A fantastic example of capturing mood and aggression within animal behaviour.
+This a fantastic example of capturing mood and aggression within animal behaviour.

 Need some guidance on how to take better wildlife and animal photos?

-See our beginners guide to wildlife photography here.
-Plus, our tips on creating black and white wildlife photos and how to capture great bird shots in your own garden.
+Check out our complete guide to wildlife photography as well as our tips on creating black-and-white wildlife photos and how to capture great bird shots in your own garden.

 Get hands-on and improve your wildlife photography skills by joining us on one of our wildlife photography holidays!